 Slower skiers stay to the right.

 Please repair sitzmarks on downhill trails as a courtesy to your fellow skiers.

 NO HIKING OR SNOWSHOEING on the ski trails.

 Ski trail grooming standards:

 Elver Park, Odana Hills and Yahara Hills ski trails require a permit, therefore have a higher level of grooming provided.
 When conditions allow, these trails will be groomed 3-5 times a week, including the weekends.
-These two trail systems will be groomed for both skate skiing and traditional/diagonal.
+These three park/trails systems will be groomed for both skate skiing and traditional/diagonal.